naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 #### DDoS
 - An IPS can detect DDoS attacjs through anomaly-based inspection
 - Advanced firewalls can offload incoming connection attempts from servers when the traffic rates reaches a threshold and respond with quicker connection timeouts and / or cookies
+- Anti DDoS services (Arbor networks)
+- On premise and cloud solutions

+#### Spoofing MITM and reflection attacks
+- Unicast Reverse Path Forwarding (uRPF) verifies a source IP address is reachable through the same interface it was received on
+- When an attacker spoofs their IP address they do not receive return traffic so they do not see the sequence numbers in TCP responses from the target.
+A target may be more vulnerable if it use predictable TCP sequence numbers
+- Applications should be up to date and patched to prevent this
+- When they are in the traffic path, advanced firewalls can also randomize TCP sequence numbers
+- Secure authentication proves systems are communicating with who they think they are
+- Dynamic ARP inspection detects and blocks ARP spoofing attacks

+#### Password Attacks